ser8210/tiny3d/README.md

 Current Status
 --------------

+Support lights (4 positional specular / diffuse lights + ambient) and materials.

+Support double textures and dedicated surface rendering (You can render in the scene in one texture).

+It uses a configurable vertex shader and 9 pixel shaders to work

 Added libfont.a with support for fonts based in bitmaps arrays of characters

 It works with six samples: spheres3D, sprites2D, surfaces, fonts, fonts_from_ttf and now ps3loadx

+spheres3D uses the advanced features of Tiny3D 2.0

 NOTE: fonts_from_ttf requires Oopo ps3libraries libz and freetype. ps3loadx requires libz and libzip.